apache/arrow-experiments/http/get_range/js/server/README.md

 The example in this directory shows how to use the Node.js package [`serve`](https://www.npmjs.com/package/serve) (which supports range requests) to serve a static Arrow IPC stream file over HTTP.

-To run this example, copy the file `random.arrows` from the directory `data/rand-many-types/` in this repository into this directory:
+To run this example, copy the file `random.arrows` from the directory `data/rand-many-types/` into the current directory:

 ```sh
 cp ../../../../data/rand-many-types/random.arrows .